 - 2.)
 Frequency of Evaluation.
 Applications will be evaluated at least three times: - At submission; - When the allocation is made; and - When the project is placed in service. - 3.)
 Cost Certification.
 The financial feasibility of the project will be evaluated when the project's cost certification package for issuance of the IRS Form 8609 is submitted to AHFA. - F. Developer and Builder Fees - 1.)
 Developer Fee (New Construction and Rehab).
-The developer fee, which includes the developer's overhead and profit plus consultant fees and the owner's profit, should not exceed 15% of the total project costs (excluding the developer fee). - Developer Fee (Acquisition).
-The developer fee on RD projects will be capped at 8%.
-A capital needs assessment will be required on all rehabilitation properties. - 3.)
+The developer fee, which includes the developer's overhead and profit plus consultant fees and the owner's profit, cannot exceed 15% of the total project costs (excluding the developer fee).
+For projects previously funded with AHFA HOME funds that have been approved for an extension of the current HOME loan; the developer fee on the rehabilitation cost will be capped at 10% if any of the original owners, principals, individuals and/or related entities remains in the project's development team. - 2.)
+Developer Fee (Acquisition).
+The developer fee on RD and Housing Credit previously funded projects will be capped at 8%.
+For projects previously funded with AHFA HOME funds that have been approved for an extension of the current HOME loan; the developer fee on the acquisition will be capped at 5% if any of the original owners, principals, individuals and/or related entities remains in the project's development team. - 3.)
 Builder Fee.
 The builder fee, which includes builder profit and overhead, should not exceed 8% of the construction costs, excluding the fee.
 General requirements must be cost-certified and, as a general rule, should not exceed 6% of the total construction costs.
-Items included in general requirements will be consistent with HUD and USDA Rural Development regulations.
+Items included in general requirements will be consistent with HUD and USDA Rural Development regulations. - ▲ 2014 Low-Income Housing Tax Credit QAP